 Sore glutes after working out is typically caused by delayed onset muscle soreness, or DOMS.
 Although the exact cause of DOMS is unknown, it's thought to be caused by microscopic muscle tears and your body's natural inflammatory response to exercising, according to the American College of Sports Medicine.
 DOMS occurs when you perform a new workout or push your body harder than it's accustomed to.

-Sciatica pain can be confused with gluteus maximus pain and is often caused by a lumber herniated disc that places pressure on the nerve root in your lower back.
+Sciatica pain can be confused with gluteus maximus pain and is often caused by a lumbar herniated disc that places pressure on the nerve root in your lower back.
 Lifting weights incorrectly, such as performing squats without utilizing proper technique, can increase your risk of a herniated disk.
-Over time, you will feel pain in your buttocks region.
-A strain can also cause pain in your gluteus maximus during and after working out.
+Over time, you will feel pain in your buttocks region and might have numbness or weakness in your legs, according to Mayo Clinic.

 Sciatica pain will result in an irritating burning sensation that starts in your lower back and radiates down your buttocks toward your knee.
 Numbness may also be present.
 Sciatica pain can be mild or severe.
 If your soreness results from an injury, you're likely to experience a sharp pain in your gluteus maximus during your workout.

 For DOMS, wait at least a week to perform the same exercises that target your gluteus maximus.
-A massage can relieve symptoms.
-Take acetaminophen or ibuprofen to relieve the pain associated with DOMS.
+A massage can help relieve symptoms.
+Take acetaminophen or ibuprofen to relieve the pain associated with DOMS, if approved by your doctor.
 Sitting in a sauna or hot bath can help relax your muscles.

-Stay hydrated by drinking before you get thirsty.
-Prevent a herniated disk, which results in sciatica pain, by lifting weights properly.
+Stay hydrated by drinking water before you get thirsty.
+Decrease risk of a herniated disk, which results in sciatica pain, by lifting weights properly.
 Keep your back straight, don't lock your knees, don't bend at the waist and use your leg muscles to lift weight.